adthetree/Mech105_Algorithms/LU Factorization/ReadMe.md

-# LU Factorization w/ partial Pivoting
+# LU Factorization w/ Partial Pivoting
 A MATLAB function which determines the LU Factorization of a square matrix using partial pivoting.

 The inputs required for the function are: